HomeOnMars/pyCSL2HMapGen/README.md

 ## Purpose
-Generating world & playable area's height maps for CSL2.
+Generating world & playable area's height maps for CSL2, for the tech-savvy folks who know how to run python scripts.

 ## Motivation